damil/Carp-Object/README.md

 - ignore\_class

-    an arrayref of classes that will be passed verbatim to [Devel::StackTrace](https://metacpan.org/pod/Devel%3A%3AStackTrace); any class that belongs to or inherits from that list will be ignored in stack traces.
+    an arrayref of classes that will be passed to [Devel::StackTrace](https://metacpan.org/pod/Devel%3A%3AStackTrace); any class that belongs to or inherits from that list will be ignored in stack traces.
     `Carp::Object` will automatically add itself to the list supplied by the client.

-In addition to these options, all options to ["new" in Devel::StackTrace](https://metacpan.org/pod/Devel%3A%3AStackTrace#new) can also be given, like for example `ignore_package`, `skip_frames`, `indent`, etc.
+In addition to these options, the constructor also accepts all options to ["new" in Devel::StackTrace](https://metacpan.org/pod/Devel%3A%3AStackTrace#new), like for example `ignore_package`, `skip_frames`, `frame_filter`, `indent`, etc.

 ## croak